rubak714/mastercard_cybersecurity/README.md

 - I learned about the critical importance of phishing awareness and its role in organizational security.
 - I gained insights into designing effective phishing simulations to identify vulnerabilities.
 - I understood how to analyze simulation results and tailor security education to mitigate threats.

+## Completed a job simulation where I served as an analyst on Mastercard’s Security Awareness Team
+- Helped identify and report security threats such as phishing
+- Analyzed and identified which areas of the business needed more robust security training and implemented training courses and procedures for those teams